 Like most of Norway it is steeped in history.
 The island of Stord can be dated back to the Stone Ages and was a key contest in the battle between Denmark and Norway to reign the area.

-Hiking the mountain was relatively easy but it was REALLY boggy.
+Hiking the mountain was easy but it was REALLY boggy.
 There was a lot of ground water.
-Of course this didn’t deter our littlest explorers who ran off, squelching their way through the mud.
+Of course this didn’t deter our littlest explorers who ran off, squelching their way through the mud in excitement.

 The hike up

 Hiking up is not very strenuous.
-It is steep in some parts but nothing major.
+It is steep in some parts but really nothing major.
+I’d guess you probably climb 50-70m at the most.

 The biggest problem we faced on the way up was the amount of ground water and our inappropriate shoes.